Presenteeism – What employers can do when employees show up to work but don’t perform at their best due to medical or psychological conditions.

 What influences presenteeism

-The data clearly shows that something is very, very wrong in today’s workplace.
-But what factors cause and/or influence presenteeism?
+The data clearly shows that something is very wrong in today’s workplace.
+But what factors cause and influence presenteeism?
 A study was conducted between November 2012 and June 2013 on 405 employees at a private financial institution in Lisbon, Portugal.

-The researchers found that job satisfaction has a direct impact on absolute presenteeism, meaning that if there is high job satisfaction, the presenteeism is low.
-Interestingly, resources and communication (where adequate resources and good communication are relevant for workers) do not directly impact absolute presenteeism; in fact, their effect was mediated by psychological well-being.
+The researchers found that job satisfaction directly impacts absolute presenteeism, meaning that presenteeism is low if there is high job satisfaction.
+Interestingly, resources and communication (where adequate resources and good communication are relevant for workers) do not directly impact absolute presenteeism; their effect was mediated by psychological well-being.

-“Work-life balance (a potential spillover or interference between work and individual or family life) and aspects of your job (potential sources of stress related to the nature of the job) have respectively a positive and negative direct effect on presenteeism, decreased by the presence of the mediated variable PWB [psychological well-being],” the researchers posited.
+“Work-life balance (a potential spillover or interference between work and individual or family life) and aspects of your job (potential sources of stress related to the nature of the job) have a positive and negative direct effect on presenteeism respectively, decreased by the presence of the mediated variable PWB [psychological well-being],” the researchers posited.

 The Lisbon study researchers also urged employers to employ mental health promotion interventions to improve employee well-being.
-“In order to promote a sustainable programme, it is crucial to address physical and mental health, lifestyle, and job engagement.
+“To promote a sustainable programme, addressing physical and mental health, lifestyle, and job engagement is crucial.
 Additionally, productivity losses could fall by 30% with the implementation of workplace mental health promotion initiatives to overcome undue stress and poor mental health,” they advised.

 The rise of sickness presenteeism

-There is growing evidence that sickness presenteeism is far more costly than absenteeism according to the Journal of Occupational Medicine.
-Yet there are employees who continue working despite being unwell due to the fear of job loss.
+There is growing evidence that sickness presenteeism is far more costly than absenteeism, according to the Journal of Occupational Medicine.
+Yet some employees continue working despite being unwell due to the fear of job loss.

-“Job insecurity is increasing rapidly in an uncertain job market where unemployment rates are expected to substantially rise.
+“Job insecurity is increasing rapidly in an uncertain job market where unemployment rates are expected to rise substantially.
 Such conditions can also encourage employees to work during illness to show their value, loyalty and commitment to their organization and avoid job loss.
-People with a poor sick record due to chronic health problems might be particularly likely to work while sick during the pandemic, especially as some organizations are using sickness absence records to select staff for redundancy.”
+People with a poor sick record due to chronic health problems might be particularly likely to work while sick during the pandemic, especially as some organizations use sickness absence records to select staff for redundancy.”

 According to the same source, several organisational factors promote presenteeism, including workplace cultures that stigmatise sick leave and normalise long working hours.
-Presenteeism also occurs more frequently with jobs that have high workload pressure, which has increased in many organisations since the advent of Covid-19.
+Presenteeism also occurs more frequently in jobs with high workload pressure, which has increased in many organisations since the advent of Covid-19.

 In addition, many organisations are short-staffed, increasing workloads and working hours, compounded by the need to cover for sick or vulnerable colleagues.

 “Greater flexibility is also required during the pandemic, as staff may need to learn new skills rapidly and extend their availability to make the organization more competitive.
-All of these factors will increase the risk of presenteeism among workers, as well as generating feelings of pressure and stress that can increase the likelihood of future health problems,” the article said.
+All of these factors will increase the risk of presenteeism among workers and generate feelings of pressure and stress that can increase the likelihood of future health problems,” the article said.

-What’s more, the article also highlighted that the risk of Covid-19 in health and social care is higher, with staff covering or shielding for colleagues.
+Moreover, the article highlighted that the risk of Covid-19 in health and social care is higher, with staff covering or shielding colleagues.
 Presenteeism is also prevalent in the gig economy, which often pays low and lacks medical benefits.

 Addressing the elephant in the room